O

 Name: Opal comes from the Sanskrit word “upala” meaning “jewel”.
 The later Greek word for opal, “opallios” means “to see a change in color”.

-Color: Opal is a form of silica and is a mineraloid with two broad classes, precious and common.
-Precious opal gets its play-of-color (iridescence) from its internal structure and results in flashes of colors that can be blue, green, purple, yellow, red, orange and the background color may be white, gray, black, or nearly any color of the spectrum.
+Description: Opal is a form of silica and is a mineraloid with two broad classes, precious and common.
+Precious opal gets it play-of-color (iridescence) from its internal structure and results in flashes of colors that can be blue, green, purple yellow, red, orange and the background color may be white, gray, black, or nearly any color of the spectrum.
 Common opal does not have iridescence.
 Opals can be transparent, translucent, or opaque.
 Black opal is considered the rarest of the colors of opal, whereas the white, gray, and green opals are most common.
-Today, the most sought-after color of Opal is the black opal.
+Today, the most sought after color of opal is the black opal.

 Doublets & Triplets: Opal doublets and triplets enhance the appearance and perceived value of a thin or lighter piece of opal by amplifying its play-of-color.
 Both the doublet and triplet are made by bonding a thin layer of precious opal to a dark backing material, which is usually black potch or ironstone.
 The triplet has an additional protective layer of clear quartz or glass bonded on top of the precious opal layer.